petermekhaeil/petermekhaeil.com/src/posts/what-i-learnt-as-an-eng-mgr.md

 - **Stay Technical.** In saying the above, you'll still need to stay technical.
 Your new team wants to know you're technical so they can connect with you.
 You'll need to work out a balance between management and tech.
 Keep in touch with the industry.
 You'll also be learning from your team too.

-- **"One Of Us".** Work on letting your new team know you are [one of them](https://www.youtube.com/watch?v=9C4uTEEOJlM){alt="Gooble Gobble One of Us We Accept Her"}{target=\_blank}{rel=noopener}.
+- **"One Of Us".** Work on letting your new team know you are [one of them](https://www.youtube.com/watch?v=9C4uTEEOJlM){title="Gooble Gobble One of Us We Accept Her"}{target=\_blank}{rel=noopener}.
 Create an environment of openness and trust amongst your team.
 Work on letting them know you will always be there for them.
 They will support you when times get rough.

-- **Management is a change of profession.** Becoming an engineering manager is a different career path altogether and you'll be starting from scratch.
+- **Management is a change of profession.** Becoming an engineering manager is a different career path titleogether and you'll be starting from scratch.
 You're now a junior again.
 You will do a poor job at the start.
-Read Charity Major's [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/){alt="The Engineer/Manager Pendulum"}{target=\_blank}{rel=noopener}.
+Read Charity Major's [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/){title="The Engineer/Manager Pendulum"}{target=\_blank}{rel=noopener}.

 - **Don’t be afraid to take on the management path.** You’ll have the full support from your new team, existing managers and business stakeholders.
 When you connect with them they will become your support model throughout your new challenges.